 Relief Description and Implication Deferral Period IFRIC The IFRIC concluded that any inventory Originally until Decision on (work-in-progress) for unsold units under December 31, 2020 Over Time construction that the entity recognizes is not under MC 4-2020; Transfer of a qualifying asset, as the asset is ready for its further deferred Constructed intended sale in its current condition until December 31, Goods (i.e., the developer intends to sell the partially 2023 under (PAS 23) for constructed units as soon as it finds suitable MC 34-2020 Real Estate customers and, on signing a contract with a Industry customer, will transfer control of any work-in-progress relating to that unit to the customer).
 Accordingly, no borrowing costs can be capitalized on such unsold real estate inventories.
-Had the Croup elected not to defeat the Had the Group elected not to defer the IFRIC Agenda Decision, it would have the following impact in the consolidated financial statements: (i) interest expense would have been higher; (ii) cost of real estate inventories would (ii) cost of real estate inventories would have been lower; (iii) total comprehensive income would have been lower; (iv) retained earnings would have been lower; and, (v) the carrying amount of real estate inventories would have been lower.
+Had the Group elected not to defer the IFRIC Agenda Decision, it would have the following impact in the consolidated financial statements: (i) interest expense would have been higher; (ii) cost of real estate inventories would have been lower; (iii) total comprehensive income would have been lower; (iv) retained earnings would have been lower; and, (v) the carrying amount of real estate inventories would have been lower.
 PIC Q&A No. PFRS 15 requires that in determining the Originally until 2018-12-D, transaction price, an entity shall adjust the December 31, 2020 Concept of the promised amount of consideration for the under MC 4-2020; significant effects of the time value of money if the further deferred financing timing of payments agreed to by the parties until December 31, component in the to the contract (either explicitly or 2023 under contract to sell implicitly) provides the customer or the MC 34-2020 entity with a significant benefit of financing the transfer of goods or services to the customer.
 In those circumstances, the contract contains a significant financing component.
-1 1